valyakin/aa-testkit/README.md

 ## Writing Tests With Mocha

-Although `aa-testkit` can be used with any test runner, we recommend using [mocha](https://www.npmjs.com/package/mocha) for writing tests.
+Although `aa-testkit` can be used with any test runner or even without one, we recommend using [mocha](https://www.npmjs.com/package/mocha) for writing tests.

 Some examples of mocha tests set up can be found inside `test` data of `aa-testkit` module